White House, GOP at odds over Senate impeachment trial

 Impeachment is hurtling toward a Senate trial, but the White House and Senate Republicans are not on the same page about how to handle the proceedings, The Washington Times has learned.

-Senate Republicans want to maintain the fast pace set in the House by forgoing witness testimony and quickly holding a vote for acquittal.
+Senate Republicans want to keep up the fast pace set in the House, foregoing witness testimony to quickly get to an acquittal vote.

-President Trump, however, is pushing to subpoena witnesses to expose what he calls a “sham” impeachment.
-Among the witnesses he wants the Senate to call are former Vice President Joseph R. Biden, his son Hunter, House Permanent Select Committee on Intelligence Chairman Adam B. Schiff and the whistleblower who kicked off the impeachment push.
+President Trump, however, is pushing to subpoena witnesses to expose what he calls a “sham” impeachment, including calling former Vice President Joseph R. Biden, his son Hunter, House Permanent Select Committee on Intelligence Chairman Adam B. Schiff and the whistleblower who kicked off the impeachment push.

 “If you are going to impeach me, do it now, fast, so we can have a fair trial in the Senate, and so that our country can get back to business,” Mr. Trump recently tweeted.
 “We will have Schiff, the Bidens, Pelosi and many more testify, and will reveal, for the first time, how corrupt our system really is.
 I was elected to ‘Clean the Swamp,’ and that’s what I am doing!”

-Mr. Trump has not backed down from his calls for a full trial, though Republicans such as Senate Judiciary Committee Chairman Lindsey Graham of South Carolina have proposed a proceeding without witnesses and a vote to acquit the president in a matter of days.
+Mr. Trump has not backed down from his calls for a full-blown trial, despite Republicans such as Senate Judiciary Committee Chairman Lindsey Graham vowing to hold a no-witness proceeding that gets to an acquittal vote in a matter of days.

 “Trump wants to see the perpetrators of this second hoax to be exposed to the American people.
 They want to get even for this.
 That’s where he’s at in his head right now,” said a Republican source close to the president.

-Still, the Senate will have to agree to trial procedures if the House impeaches Mr. Trump as expected next week.
-Senate Majority Leader Mitch McConnell, Kentucky Republican, said he would meet with Minority Leader Charles E. Schumer, New York Democrat, in the coming weeks to work out details.
+Still, the Senate will have to agree to and pass trial procedures if the House impeaches Mr. Trump as expected next week.
+Senate Majority Leader Mitch McConnell, Kentucky Republican, said he would meet with Minority Leader Charles E. Schumer, New York Democrat, in the coming weeks to work out the details.

-During President Clinton’s impeachment trial, the Senate unanimously agreed to rules and procedures for its hearing but put off a decision on the parameters of calling witnesses.
-Witnesses eventually gave depositions behind closed doors, but the recordings were played during the trial.
+During President Bill Clinton’s impeachment trial, the Senate unanimously agreed to rules and procedures for that hearing but put off deciding the parameters of calling witnesses.
+Eventually, witness depositions were taken behind closed doors but the recordings were later played during the trial.

-Under the chamber’s existing impeachment rules, at least 51 senators would have to agree to call any witness.
-The Senate has 53 Republicans and 47 members who caucus with the Democrats.
+Under the chamber’s existing impeachment rules, at least 51 senators would have to agree to call any individual witness.
+There are 53 Republicans and 47 senators who caucus with the Democrats.

-The impeachment trial subpoenas are considered congressional subpoenas, which are easier to defy than those issued by a court of law.
-However, they would carry the weight of the signature of Chief Justice John G. Roberts Jr., who would preside over the trial.
+The impeachment trial subpoenas are considered congressional subpoenas, which are easier to defy than ones issued by a court of law.
+However, they would carry an added punch of being signed by Chief Justice John G. Roberts Jr., who would preside over the trial.

-“The difference is that time is more of the essence, so a court is more likely [to expedite] any compulsion order,” said George Washington University Law School professor Jonathan Turley.
+“The difference is that time is more of the essence so a court is more likely [to expedite] any compulsion order,” said George Washington University Law School professor Jonathan Turley.

 Claire Finkelstein, a law professor at the University of Pennsylvania, said it would be difficult for a witness who is subpoenaed to be a no-show.